vmware-archive/photon-controller/devbox-photon/README.md

 Steps to install: https://www.virtualbox.org/manual/ch01.html#intro-installing

-* vagrant plugin for Photon OS (https://bintray.com/artifact/download/photon-controller/public/27/resource/vagrant-guests-photon-0.0.1.gem)
+* vagrant-guests-photon 1.0.2 for Photon OS

+Available as a Ruby Gem: https://rubygems.org/gems/vagrant-guests-photon Source code is at: https://github.com/vmware/vagrant-guests-photon

-The plugin is downloaded and installed by the install_photon_plugin.sh script listed below.
+The plugin can be installed by the install_photon_plugin.sh script listed below.

 ## Instructions